xemu-project/xemu-website/docs/docs/faq.md

 #### Q: Why does xemu crash when I enable Surround Sound in my EEPROM?
 This is because Surround Sound isn't implemented in xemu yet, please disable this in your [EEPROM](eeprom.md) if you have it enabled.

+#### Q: Where does xemu store game saves?
+Just like on a real Xbox, they are stored on the E partition of the virtual hard drive.
+The drive contents can be accessed with [FTP](ftp.md).

+#### Q: Where does xemu store snapshot (save state) data?
+Snapshot data is stored on the hard drive image, and is not easily extractible.